BoDeans: 1990s

-"Closer to Free" and aftermath

 After Black & White, the band decided to shift their focus to making the album that pleased them instead of searching for a hit.
 For their 1993 album Go Slow Down, the band reunited with T-Bone Burnett and took a more homemade approach, with Neumann playing many of the instruments himself.
 Unlike their previous album, Go Slow Down was more acoustic and marked their transition into '90s alternative rock.

 The first song from the album, "Closer to Free," brought Bodeans to a much larger audience after it was selected as the theme song to the television series Party of Five in 1994.
 (In 1999, the band would perform a cover of The Beatles' "I've Just Seen a Face" as the theme song for the show's short-lived spinoff, Time of Your Life.)
 Due to the newfound exposure, "Closer to Free" became the group's biggest pop hit, peaking at number 16 on the U.S. Billboard Hot 100 in 1996.

 In 1995, Joe Dirt Car, a two-CD live set, was released.
 The album included live tracks recorded between 1989 and 1995, some of which were acoustic.
 In 1996, the band released Blend, produced by Greg Goldman.
 The single "Hurt By Love" achieved minor chart success, while the song "Hey Pretty Girl" was used in an episode of Dawson's Creek.

 Around this time, the band became entangled in legal battles with longtime manager Mark McCraw, who had gone on strike stating that he was entitled to partial copyright ownership of the band's first two albums.

-The 2000s
+2000s

 In 2001, the 17-song compilation The Best Of BoDeans—Slash and Burn was released on London/Slash/Rhino.

-In 2003, the band was able to terminate their former management and sign with Rounder Records.
+In 2003, the band terminated their former management contract and signed with Rounder Records.
 The following year, the band released their seventh album, Resolution, on Rounder/Zoe.
-BoDeans released an album entitled Still on March 4, 2008.
+BoDeans released an album entitled Still in March 2008.